 Evaluation and Feedback

 Asking students to demonstrate their understanding of the subject matter is an integral part of the learning process.
 Weekly vocabulary and grammar quizzes will be assigned.
 Comprehension of literature will be assessed through live class and online discussion and through written responses such as journal entries, multi-paragraph essays, graphic organizers, and exams.
 Students will also be asked to demonstrate mastery and application of course material by completing special, creative projects and oral presentations.

 Communication is an essential component of any educational endeavor.
 With that in mind, I encourage all of my students to contact me whenever they need assistance with an assignment, and I make it a priority to promptly respond to student inquiries.
-I also send a weekly “wrap-up” email outlining the learning objectives we accomplished in class as well as reminders about upcoming assignments.
+I also send a weekly “wrap-up” email outlining the learning objectives accomplished in class as well as reminders about upcoming assignments.

 Beyond email correspondence, I have set aside an additional hour each week to assist students with writing and grammar.
 To participate in this extra learning opportunity, students need to register separately.
-See English Lab 8/9 for details and to register.
+See Language Arts Lab 8/9 for details and to register.
 Parental inquiries are also welcomed and encouraged as parental involvement is essential to student success.
 To best serve parents, I have established “office hours” on Friday mornings from 9:00–11:00 AM (ET) for responding to emails and phone calls.
 I consider it a great privilege to be able to walk alongside parents and assist them in educating their children.